 Network control effects on trust

 Taking into account the social context, incentives for the actors may change.
-When interactions are embedded, the trustee has to realize that the returns from future interactions are under control of the trustor, and thus has to balance the short-term incentives for abusing trust with the long-term costs.
-As said, when the same two partners interact repeatedly, untrustworthy behavior by the trustee today can be retaliated by withholding trust in the future, while trustworthy behavior can be rewarded.
+When interactions are embedded, the trustee may realize that returns from future interactions are under control of the trustor, and thus might balance short-term incentives for abusing trust with the long-term costs.
+As said, when the same partners interact repeatedly, untrustworthy behavior by the trustee today can be retaliated by withholding trust in the future, while trustworthy behavior can be rewarded.
 This is often referred to as dyadic control (Buskens and Raub 2002), conditional cooperation (Taylor 1987) or direct reciprocity (Nowak 2006; Rand and Nowak 2013).
 Game-theoretical analyses show that if the costs of future retaliation outweigh the short-term gains of abusing trust, behaving trustworthy is in the trustee’s self-interest (Kreps 1990).
 Accordingly, the trustor might foresee that an abuse of trust would be against the interests of the trustee, which allows for placing trust (for a more formal discussion, see Buskens et al. 2018; Buskens and Raub 2013).
 Hence, mutually beneficial exchange can follow from actors pursuing their self-interest, such that placing and honoring trust results from equilibrium behavior.
 These expectations are well supported in the empirical literature, providing clear evidence for dyadic control effects (Dal Bó 2005; Dal Bó and Fréchette 2011, 2018; Embrey et al. 2018).

 The same mechanism holds when a trustee interacts with several trustors in a network, allowing the trustors to exchange information about the trustee.
-If a focal trustor informs future trustors about the trustee’s behavior, these future trustors may sanction the trustee for behavior in the focal game.
+If a given trustor informs future trustors about the trustee’s behavior, these future trustors may sanction the trustee for behavior in the focal game.
 The long-term payoffs of the trustee are thus still partly under control of the current trustor.
 When future trustors sanction the trustee for abusing trust today, the trustee’s long-term losses may outweigh the short-term gains from abusing trust, which may mitigate the incentives for abusing trust.
 Such network embeddedness can replace (Kandori 1992; Kreps 1990) or complement (e.g., Buskens 2003) dyadic embeddedness.
 For example, regardless of whether you visit the same seller repeatedly, informing others about your experience with this seller allows them to decide whether they want to interact with this seller.
 If enough potential customers avoid the seller based on your information, selling inferior goods will backfire by reducing the seller’s future turnover.

 If future trustors are reliably informed about the trustee’s behavior in the current interaction, they can condition their actions on this behavior (which is often called indirect reciprocity; Nowak 2006; Nowak and Sigmund 2005).
 Accordingly, similar sanctions and rewards can be applied as in dyadically embedded interactions, but potentially by different trustors.
 If the potential sanctions are sufficiently severe, it is in the trustee’s self-interest to honor trust, and in the trustors self-interest to place trust.
 Hence, also under network embeddedness, a mutually beneficial exchange relationship can result from equilibrium behavior.
 The severity of the sanctions depends on the likelihood that information about the trustee’s past behavior is disseminated, but also on the number of informed future trustors that interact with the focal trustee.
 That is, the threat of future sanctions must be credible to have bite.
-Accordingly, we expect that trust, and cooperation in general, increases with network control opportunities, leading to the following two hypotheses for the Trust Game and Investment Game:
+Accordingly, we expect that trust increases with network control opportunities, leading to the following two hypotheses for the Trust Game and Investment Game:

 Hypothesis H1: The trustor’s trustfulness increases in the amount of network control opportunities.